Blog Post

 Broadly speaking, digital evidence should meet five key criteria:

-DFIR investigators will gather this information and store it safely to prevent contamination in order to ensure it remains admissible in court.
+DFIR investigators will gather this information and store it safely to prevent contamination to ensure it remains admissible in court.

 But it’s not the only sort of evidence they collect; investigators may also assess and document: